infobip/infobip-rtc-ios/README.md

 ```

 ### Authentication

 Since Infobip RTC is an SDK, it means you develop your own application, and you only use Infobip RTC as a dependency.
-Your application has your own users, which we will call subscribers throughout this guide.
-So, in order to use Infobip RTC, you need to register your subscribers on our platform.
-The credentials your subscribers use to connect to your application are irrelevant to Infobip.
-We only need the identity they will use to present themselves.
+Your application has its own users, which we will refer to as subscribers throughout this guide.
+So, in order to use
+Infobip RTC, you need to register your subscribers on our platform.
+The credentials your subscribers use to connect to
+your application are irrelevant to Infobip.
+We only need the identity they will use to present themselves on our
+platform.
 When we have the subscriber's identity, we can generate a token assigned to that specific subscriber.
+Using
-With that token, your subscribers can connect to our platform (using Infobip RTC SDK).
+that token, your subscribers are able to connect to our platform (using Infobip RTC SDK).

-To generate these tokens for your subscribers, you need to call our [`/webrtc/1/token`](https://dev.infobip.com/webrtc/generate-token) HTTP API method using proper parameters.
-There you authenticate yourself against Infobip platform, so we can relate the subscriber's token to you.
-Typically, generating a token occurs after your subscribers are authenticated inside your application.
+To generate these tokens for your subscribers, you need to call our
+[`/webrtc/1/token`](https://www.infobip.com/docs/api#channels/webrtc/generate-webrtc-token) HTTP API endpoint using
+proper parameters.
+After you successfully authenticated your subscribers against Infobip platform, we can relate their
+token to your application.
+Typically, generating a token occurs after your subscribers are authenticated inside your
-You will receive the token in a response that you will use to make and receive calls via  [`InfobipRTC`](https://github.com/infobip/infobip-rtc-ios/wiki/InfobipRTC) client in your iOS application.
+application.
+You will receive the token in the response that you will use to make and receive calls via
+[`InfobipRTC`](https://github.com/infobip/infobip-rtc-ios/wiki/InfobipRTC) client in your mobile application.

 ### Application Permissions

 In order to use Infobip RTC in your application, it is required to grant following permissions:

 ###### _Record_ permission

 Before making any call, make sure to request permission to record.